ElenaShe000/MARCS/README.md

 # hydrological observations

+We selected the hydrological sites oultined the catchment area less then 1000 km2 were excluded to skip off local scale features in the hydrological regime.
+Many studies reccoment also exclude the gauges outlined the catchments with the area more 50000 km2 to being not accounted for the global scale features in the hydrological regime of the rivers considered (Shevnina et. al., 2017; Rozhdestvenskiy, 1986).
+In our study, we also included those gauges since the area of 50 000 km2 (or 200 km x 250 km) which is much smaller than a typical radius of a synoptic-scale cyclone (XXX; XX).

-In our study we used the river discharges given in the Global Streamflow Indices and Metadata Archive (GSIM).
-The indexes include the set of statistical parameters (mean, standard deviation, quantiles, etc) calculated from the daily river discharges at hydrological sites located Word wide (Gudmunson et al., 2018).
-The authors analyese the daily series of river discharches collected in 10 datasets with uniformed methods evaluating also the quality control of hydrological records.
-The records are collected for XX sites marked with the blue points in the Fig. XX.
+In our study we used the series of river discharge statistics given in the Global Streamflow Indices and Metadata Archive (GSIM).
+The indexes include set of statistical parameters (mean, standard deviation, quantiles, etc), which are calculated from series of  river discharges observed at hydrological sites located the Word wide (Gudmunson et al., 2018).
+The authors analyese the daily series of river discharches collected in 10 hydrological datasets with uniformed methods while evaluating also the quality control of hydrological records.
+We used the indexes estimated from the records collected for 28 sites listed further:

-Table XX
-10  Russia:
+8  Russia:
-        1 Severnaya Driva at Ust'-Pinega, 1881-1999, 119 year
+        Severnaya Driva at Ust'-Pinega, 1881-1999, 119 year
-        2 Sukhona at Rabanga, 1877-1999, 106 year
+        Sukhona at Rabanga, 1877-1999, 106 year
-        3 Varzuga at Varzuga, 1935 - 1992
+        Varzuga at Varzuga, 1935 - 1992
-        4 Ponoy at Kanevka,
+        Ponoy at Kanevka,
-        5 Pinega at Kulogory, 1914-1999 (?), 86
+        Pinega at Kulogory, 1914-1999 (?), 86
-        6 Neva River at  Novosaratovka, 1945-2011, 67
+        Neva River at  Novosaratovka, 1945-2011, 67
-        7 Zapadnaya Dvina at Zapadnaya Dvina, 1933-1988, 56
-        8 Pasha at Poretchje, 1934-1988, 55
+        Zapadnaya Dvina at Zapadnaya Dvina, 1933-1988, 56 Pasha at Poretchje, 1934-1988, 55

-3 Norway:
+4 Norway:
          Losna River at Losna, 1896-2014, 119
          Tana River at Polmak, 1911-2014, 104
-          Glama River at Skarnes, 1887-2014, 128 (daily/monthy discharges in GRDC ++ 1887-2008)
+         Glama River at Skarnes, 1887-2014, 128
+         Bayelva at Bayelva (Svalbard), 1989-2015

+1 Danmark:
+         Zackenberg River at Zakenberg hydrological station (Greenland), 1996-2015, 20

+2 Sweden: Roeran at Ytternholmen, 1924-2016
+          Tornetraesk at Abisko, 1918-2016

 4 Finland :
         Oulujoki River at Lentuajarvi outlet, 1911-2013, 103  + 2001-2020 in SYKE open monthly data Muroleenkoski River at (lake outlet) //or KOKEMAENJOKI  MUROLEENKOSKI ?//, 1863-2016, 151 Kymijoki at Anjala, 1938-2013,  + 2001-2020 in SYKE open monthly data...
         Kalajoki at

-          (++ Korhonen, 2019): Tornionjoki River at Karunki, 1911-2004, + 2001-2020 in SYKE open monthly data
-                              Nilakka River at Äyskoski, 1886-2004,

 1 Iceland:
          Olfusa River at Selfoss, 1950-2018, 69;

 1 Belorus:
           Ptich River at Daraganovo, 1919-1995, 77